 It improves posture, coordination and balance as well as self discipline and confidence; it is great for fitness too.

-At the Aikido Shobukai Preston dojo we have been teaching children for the past 10 years and our dedicated instructors are passionate about helping your child achieve their full potential.
+At the Aikido Shobukai Preston dojo we have been teaching children for over 14 years and our dedicated instructors are passionate about helping your child achieve their full potential.

 Child psychologists call the formative years of a young life “The Imprint Period“.
 This is the time when your work as a parent is of most importance in developing your child into a successful, happy and productive adult.
-With this in mind, our Little Dragons (4-7 years) and Junior Classes (8- 16 years) are designed to help your child achieve “Black Belt Excellence” not just on the mat but at school and at home as well.
+With this in mind, our classes are designed to help your child achieve “Black Belt Excellence” not just on the mat but at school and at home as well.

 The focus of the classes is on developing essential life skills — in essence, we provide an education program every bit as valuable as the one they receive at school.
 We are proud of the track records we have in developing self discipline, confidence, ambition and self-esteem in our younger students.